-- 10. Install the sealing O-ring in the impeller cover.
-Position the gasket and wear plate and install the impeller housing and secure in position with the 3 retaining bolts and washers. - 11.
+- 10. Install the impeller gasket and O-ring. - 11.
 Mount the pump to the engine taking care that the end seal and gasket are in place.
 Do not tighten the pump mounting screws, just finger tight. - 12.
 Reassemble the hose connections and open the raw water intake. - 13.
-Crank the engine a few revolutions to allow the pump to center on its drive slot. - 14.
-Stop cranking and secure the pump to the gear case. - 15.
+Start the engine in idle, this will allow the pump to align itself with its drive shaft. - 14.
+Stop the engine and tighten the pump assembly mounting screws. - 15.
 Start and run the engine, check for leaks and check for a normal operating temperature.

 NOTE: Should a failure occur with the pumps internal parts (seals and bearings) it may be more cost efficient to purchase a new pump.
-The price of individual parts would almost match the price of a new pump.
+The price of individual parts along with labor costs could match the price of a new pump.